CRM for Creators: The 5 Best Apps for You

-- You won't have to train for weeks to use Close.
+- You won't have to train for weeks to use Close and its mobile app.
 You can start managing leads, communicating with prospects, and checking customer histories in about an hour.

 - If you communicate with customers via email, you'll love Close.
-Our platform is equipped with a full email marketing suite, which can be used to automate email and text sequences.
+Our platform is equipped with a full email marketing suite, which can be used to automate email and text workflows, including the powerful Workflow automation feature.
 Send your messages at the exact moment they're likely to be read.

 - Quality CRMs include analytics dashboards and reporting features.
 Close delivers in spades.
 Easily view a variety of metrics, then use them to generate customizable reports.
 This will allow you to quickly optimize your sales and marketing processes.

 - Close also integrates with a ton of different tools, from calendar apps like Calendly to video conferencing platforms like Zoom to email marketing services like Mailchimp.
 Don't see an integration you need?
 Just connect Close to Zapier and away you go.

 - The Close customer support team is extremely well-rated.
 Like, in the top 2 percent of all SaaS companies, kind of well-rated.
 Our reps are always available to help if needed.

 - Mobile app integration: Close's mobile app provides added convenience, allowing you to manage your sales processes anytime, anywhere.
 Stay connected with your leads and deals on the move, making it even easier for your sales team to close deals efficiently.

 - Close was specifically designed for sales professionals.
 That's why it doesn't include a meeting scheduler, invoicing tools, etc. If you want a do-it-all app, rather than one that can integrate with most other tools, Close probably isn't the right option for you.